 This section provides detailed information on programming and configuration of various menus and submenus of the device.
 The main, top-level menu choices shown starting at section 5.8.1 SETUP DISP (setup display) are what will be displayed when factory defaults are set.
-If you set IG CNTL (ion gauge control) to FRONT PANEL, the top-level menu choices change to include easy access for control of IG ON, IG OFF, EMISSION SEL, DEGAS ON and DEGAS OFF.
+If you set IG CNTL (ion gauge control) to FRONT PANEL, the top-level menu choices change to include easy access for control of IG OFF, IG OFF, IM ISSION SEL, DEGAS ON and DEGAS ON and DEGAS OFF.
 The main, top-level programming screen is arrived at by pressing the MENU key one or more times.
-If you intend to operate the IGM401 using FRONT PANEL control, please see Top-Level Program Menu when FRONT PANEL is selected for IG CNTL in the SETUP UNIT section 5.8.2 below for the ordered list of available choices when in the top-level menu.
+If you intend to operate the IGM401 using FRONT PANEL is Selected for IG CNTL in the SETUP UNIT section 5.8.2 below for the ordered list of available choices when in the top-level menu.